 There are two types of organic cane sugar - raw & unrefined: The most widely available are raw sugars.
 Unrefined options include Sucanat and traditional brown sugars such as jaggery and panela.

 The vast majority of the organic sugars in stores are raw cane sugars.
 The most common has blonde crystals and is labeled simply as "organic sugar".
 Others include organic molasses, organic brown sugar (light and dark), organic powdered sugar, and organic cane syrup.

-To learn details about these sweeteners read a previous titled Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.
-Here is what you need to know about the most common organic raw sugars:
+To learn details about these sweeteners read a previous post titled Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.
+Here is what we need to know about the most common organic raw sugar: